qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 12_ Logic Languages.md

 When takes ﬁrst succeeds, X is bound to jane_doe.
 When the inner \+ fails, the binding is broken.
 Then when the outer \+ succeeds, a new binding is created to an uninstantiated value.
 Prolog provides no way to pull the binding of X out through the double negation. ■

-### 3CHECK YOUR UNDERSTANDING

-#### 9.
+3**CHECK YOUR UNDERSTANDING** 9.
 Explain the purpose of the cut (!) in Prolog.
 How does it relate to \+?

-#### 10. Describe three ways in which Prolog programs can depart from a pure logic
+## 10. Describe three ways in which Prolog programs can depart from a pure logic programming model.

-programming model.

 * Describe the* generate-and-test* programming idiom.
   12. Summarize Prolog’s facilities for database manipulation.
 Be sure to mention assert, retract, and clause.
   13. What sorts of logical statements cannot be captured in Horn clauses?
-#### 14. What is the closed world assumption?
-What problems does it cause for logic
+## 14. What is the* closed world assumption*?
+What problems does it cause for logic programming?

-programming?

-## 12.5

-#### **Summary and Concluding Remarks**
+12.5 **Summary and Concluding Remarks**

 In this chapter we have focused on the logic model of computing.
 Where an imperative program computes principally through iteration and side effects, and a functional program computes principally through substitution of parameters into functions, a logic program computes through the resolution of logical state- ments, driven by the ability to unify variables and terms.
 Much of our discussion was driven by an examination of the principal logic language, Prolog, which we used to illustrate clauses and terms, resolution and

 uniﬁcation, search/execution order, list manipulation, and high-order predicates for inspection and modiﬁcation of the logic database.
 Like imperative and functional programming, logic programming is related to constructive proofs.
 But where an imperative or functional program in some sense* is* a proof (of the ability to generate outputs from inputs), a logic program is a set of axioms from which the computer attempts to construct a proof.
 And where imperative and functional programming provide the full power of Turing machines and lambda calculus, respectively (ignoring hardware-imposed limits on arithmetic precision, disk and memory space, etc.), Prolog provides less than the full generality of resolution theorem proving, in the interests of time and space efﬁciency.
 At the same time, Prolog extends its formal counterpart with true arithmetic, I/O, imperative control ﬂow, and higher-order predicates for self- inspection and modiﬁcation.
 Like Lisp/Scheme, Prolog makes heavy use of lists, largely because they can easily be built incrementally, without the need to allocate and then modify state as separate operations.
 And like Lisp/Scheme (but unlike ML and its descendants), Prolog is* homoiconic*: programs look like ordinary data structures, and can be created, modiﬁed, and executed on the ﬂy.
 As we stressed in Chapter 1, different models of computing are appealing in different ways.
 Imperative programs more closely mirror the underlying hard- ware, and can more easily be “tweaked” for high performance.
 Purely functional programs avoid the semantic complexity of side effects, and have proved partic- ularly handy for the manipulation of symbolic (nonnumeric) data.
 Logic pro- grams, with their highly declarative semantics and their emphasis on uniﬁcation, are well suited to problems that emphasize relationships and search.
 At the same time, their de-emphasis of control ﬂow can lead to inefﬁciency.
 At the current state of the art, computers have surpassed people in their ability to deal with low- level details (e.g., of instruction scheduling), but people are still better at inventing good algorithms.
 As we also stressed in Chapter 1, the borders between language classes are often very fuzzy.
 The backtracking search of Prolog strongly resembles the execution of generators in Icon.
 Uniﬁcation in Prolog resembles (but is more powerful than) the pattern-matching capabilities of ML and Haskell.
 (Uniﬁcation is also used for type checking in ML and Haskell, and for template instantiation in C++, but those are* compile-time* activities.)
 There is much to be said for programming in a purely functional or logic-based style.
 While most Scheme and Prolog programs make some use of imperative language features, those features tend to be responsible for a disproportionate share of program bugs.
 At the same time, there seem to be programming tasks— interactive I/O, for example—that are almost impossible to accomplish without side effects.

-## 12.6

-### **Exercises**
+12.6 **Exercises**

-### 12.1

-Starting with the clauses at the beginning of Example 12.17, use resolution (as illustrated in Example 12.3) to show, in two different ways, that there is a path from a to e.
+12.1 Starting with the clauses at the beginning of Example 12.17, use resolution (as illustrated in Example 12.3) to show, in two different ways, that there is a path from a to e.
 12.2 Solve Exercise 6.22 in Prolog.
 12.3 Consider the Prolog gcd program in Figure 1.2.
 Does this program work “backward” as well as forward?
 (Given integers* d* and* n*, can you use it to generate a sequence of integers* m* such that gcd(*n**,** m*) =* d*?)
 Explain your answer.
 12.4 In the spirit of Example 11.20, write a Prolog program that exploits back- tracking to simulate the execution of a* non*deterministic ﬁnite automaton.
 12.5 Show that resolution is commutative and associative.
 Speciﬁcally, if* A*,* B*, and* C* are Horn clauses, show that (*A** ⊕**B*) = (*B** ⊕**A*) and that ((*A** ⊕**B*)* ⊕* *C*) = (*A** ⊕*(*B** ⊕**C*)), where* ⊕*indicates resolution.
 Be sure to think about what happens to variables that are instantiated as a result of uniﬁcation.
 12.6 In Example 12.8, the query ?- classmates(jane_doe, X) will succeed three times: twice with X = jane_doe and once with X = ajit_chandra.
 Show how to modify the classmates(X, Y) rule so that a student is not considered a classmate of himself or herself.
 12.7 Modify Example 12.17 so that the goal path(X, Y), for arbitrary already- instantiated X and Y, will succeed no more than once, even if there are multiple paths from X to Y. 12.8 Using only \+ (no cuts), modify the tic-tac-toe example of Section 12.2.5 so it will generate only one candidate move from a given board position.
 How does your solution compare to the cut-based one (Example 12.22)?
 12.9 Prove the claim, made in Example 12.19, that there is no winning strategy in tic-tac-toe—that either player can force a draw.
 12.10 Prove that the tic-tac-toe strategy of Example 12.19 is optimal (wins against an imperfect opponent whenever possible, draws otherwise), or give a counterexample.
 12.11 Starting with the tic-tac-toe program of Figure 12.4, draw a directed acyclic graph in which every clause is a node and an arc from A to B indi- cates that it is important, either for correctness or efﬁciency, that A come before B in the program.
 (Do not draw any other arcs.)
 Any topologi- cal sort of your graph should constitute an equally efﬁcient version of the program.
 (Is the existing program one of them?)
 12.12 Write Prolog rules to deﬁne a version of the member predicate that will generate all members of a list during backtracking, but without generating duplicates.
 Note that the cut and\+ based versions of Example 12.20 will

 not sufﬁce; when asked to look for an uninstantiated member, they ﬁnd only the head of the list.
 12.13 Use the clause predicate of Prolog to implement the call predicate (pretend that it isn’t built in).
 You needn’t implement all of the built-in predicates of Prolog; in particular, you may ignore the various imperative control-ﬂow mechanisms and database manipulators.
 Extend your code by making the database an explicit argument to call, effectively produc- ing a metacircular interpreter.
 12.14 Use the clause predicate of Prolog to write a predicate call_bfs that attempts to satisfy goals breadth-ﬁrst.
 (Hint: You will want to keep a queue of yet-to-be-pursued subgoals, each of which is represented by a stack that captures backtracking alternatives.)
 12.15 Write a (list-based)* insertion sort* algorithm in Prolog.
 Here’s what it looks like in C, using arrays: